edenchazard/dc-lineage-builder/README.md

 You can access the project at [http://localhost:5173/dc/lineage-builder/](http://localhost:5173/dc/lineage-builder/).

+Remember to run `npm run update-breeds` to fetch the latest breed artifacts.

 ### Testing

-To run the tests, you should be in the `testapp` container.
+#### Unit tests

+Unit tests are run via Vitest, and will automatically re-run whenever a file is changed.

 ```sh
 docker compose -f docker-compose.dev.yml up testapp -d
 docker compose exec testapp sh -c "npm run test:unit"
 ```

-Tests are run via Vitest, and will automatically re-run whenever a file is changed.
+#### Code quality

+`prettier` and `eslint` are used.
+They can be run from the test container.

 ### Production